reddy2004/WordPressWooCommerceDashboard/README.md

 (d) It does not have a dashboard to track the order until its delivered.
 Doing manually is cumbersome.

+Hence, this tool was born.

+Let's go over how to set it up.
+The tool is developed with javascript (nodejs) and hence you need a node runtime to configure this.
+Firstly, clone the project to your local workspace and the folder structure should look something like the screenshot below.
+You can do an npn init and install to download all the node packages required to run this.

 ![alt text](https://github.com/reddy2004/WordPressWooCommerceDashboard/blob/main/screenshots/folders.png)

+Next, go to the config.json file and add the user credentials.
+I'm not using a complex encrypted setup as it does not serve any purpose in my case.
+You can add it if you want your tool to be secure.
+Once install navigate to the page after starting "node aserver.js".
+Use https:// instead of http://.
+You will land on the main page. i.e https://ip:port/orderflowadmin.

+You can then navigate to https://ip:port/manage to see the screen as shown below.

 ![alt text](https://github.com/reddy2004/WordPressWooCommerceDashboard/blob/main/screenshots/manage_main.png)